Planning for Transit-Supportive Development: A Practitioner’s Guide

 - Executive Summary

-Section 1: Introduction (PDF) - This section provides an overview of the guide, highlights challenges to transit-supportive development, discusses planning coordination, describes the publication development process, and presents information on the guide’s format and use.
+- Section 1: Introduction - An overview that highlights challenges to transit-supportive development, discusses planning coordination, describes the publication development process, and describes the guide’s format and use.

-Section 2: General Transit-Supportive Development Planning Topics (PDF) - This section covers issues that affect all three planning levels, including leadership and champions, regulatory tools, funding and financing, economic benefits, and visualization tools.
+- Section 2: General Transit-Supportive Development Planning Topics - Covers issues that affect all three planning levels, including leadership and champions, regulatory tools, funding and financing, economic benefits, and visualization tools.

-Section 3: Regional-Level Planning and Transit-Supportive Development (PDF) - This section reports on specific topics include key ingredients to developing regional vision plans, and methods for forecasting regional markets.
+- Section 3: Regional-Level Planning and Transit-Supportive Development - Key ingredients to developing regional vision plans and methods for forecasting regional markets.

-Section 4: Corridor-Level Planning and Transit-Supportive Development (PDF) - This section provides specific topics that include premium transit modes, corridor planning case studies, and guidance on integrating transit-supportive development considerations into the transit corridor planning and National Environmental Policy Act (NEPA) processes.
+- Section 4: Corridor-Level Planning and Transit-Supportive Development - Premium transit modes, corridor planning case studies, and guidance on integrating transit-supportive development considerations into the transit corridor planning and National Environmental Policy Act (NEPA) processes.

-Section 5: Local-Level Planning and Transit-Supportive Development (PDF) - This section reports on specific topics include station and transit-supportive development characteristics, and station neighborhood planning case studies.
+- Section 5: Local-Level Planning and Transit-Supportive Development - Station and transit-supportive development characteristics and station neighborhood planning case studies.